pelithne/AKS-security-basics/Identity-and-access-mgmt.md

 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code XXXXXXXX to authenticate.
 Error from server (Forbidden): nodes is forbidden: User "demo@XXXXXXXX.onmicrosoft.com" cannot list resource "nodes" in API group "" at the cluster scope: User does not have access to the resource in Azure.
 Update role assignment to allow access.
 ````

-This error occurs because you have signed in with Azure AD and you do not have the appropriate role assignment in Azure RBAC to access any Kubernetes API objectS.
+As mentioned, this error occurs because you have signed in with Azure AD and you do not have the appropriate role assignment in Azure RBAC to access any Kubernetes API objectS.
 To fix this, you need to create a user with the appropiate role assignment to the Azure Kubernetes Service cluster.

 Lets access the cluster with admin permissions.